 Calculation fields can be used to write simple expressions to calculate values dynamically based on inputs given to other fields in your forms.
 This can be simple ‘total’ calculations or complex equations referencing other calculation fields and even data contained in repeatable sections.

-As seen in the example video below, when you build an expression using a calculated field, you have access to all of your form field values from within the expression builder tool for driving calculations.
+When you build an expression using a calculated field, you have access to all of your form field values from within the expression builder tool for driving calculations.
 There’s an extensive library of searchable functions, most of which you’ll recognize if you’re familiar with building formulas in spreadsheets like Excel or Google Sheets.
 Also included are several functions that are Fulcrum data-specific, giving you the ability to include in your calculations your record’s status, latitude or longitude, and more.

 A few example use cases could be:

-Calculation of dimensions, areas, and volumes for site surveys
+Calculation of dimensions, areas, and volumes for site surveys,

-Determining totals for supply and inventory applications
+Determining totals for supply and inventory applications,

-Weighting and averaging for dynamic scoring
+Weighting and averaging for dynamic scoring,

-Displaying summary text with concatenation
+Displaying summary text with concatenation.

 Text - Use this for displaying text or unknown values.